 About 10 to 20 percent of children with CF have nasal polyps — small protrusions of tissue from the lining of the nose — that need to be surgically removed.

 Children with CF also have a high rate of sinus infections.

-With fewer digestive enzymes, your child will have difficulty absorbing the nutrients, her body needs, especially:
+With fewer digestive enzymes, a child will have difficulty absorbing the nutrients the body needs, especially: